-In that no refunds are offered after 30 June 2013, applicants are very strongly recommended to take out vacation cancellation insurance, and should consult their travel agent and/or insurer for information and advice.
+In that no refunds are offered, applicants are very strongly recommended to take out vacation cancellation insurance, and should consult their travel agent and/or insurer for information and advice.
 Please note that OUDCE does not offer any insurance cover.

 Alteration or Cancellation of a Course by OUDCE

 OUDCE reserves the right to alter details of any course should illness or any other emergency prevent a tutor from teaching, and to cancel a course or seminar if exceptionally low enrolment would make it educationally unviable.

 The status of the course will be reviewed on 1 May 2014.
 If it is likely that the course may be cancelled, all participants enrolled on the course will be notified in writing within seven days, and possible options clearly explained.

 If participants have not heard from OUDCE by 9 May 2014, they should assume that the course will be running; there is no need to contact us to confirm.
 Participants may wish to delay finalising their travel arrangements until after this date.